josephca/rhdh-local-test/README.md

 ![](assets/20250123_162955_image.png)

 - Press`Enter` to accept the default option (Option 1).
 The script will:
-  - Backup your existing`rhdh` folder and clone the[RHDH repository](https://github.com/redhat-developer/rhdh).
+  - Backup your existing`rhdh` folder and clone the [RHDH repository](https://github.com/redhat-developer/rhdh).
   - Display the configuration of your local test environment.
   - Update`process.env.BASEURL` in`rhdh/e2e-tests/playwright.config.ts`.